Human Services (HSER)

 Ethics in Professional Helping is the study of values and principles of ethical decision making.
 Topics in the course are ethical dilemmas, critical thinking, professional code of ethics, and common morality.
 Each topic is evaluated through a biblical worldview.

-Note: This course is cross-listed with SOWK 270.
+Note: This course is an equivalent to SOWK 270.

 The purpose of this course is to prepare students for work in human services.
 The focus is practical in what to expect in the work setting in terms of managing both specific population groups as well as the various entities providing services.
 Students will examine the dynamics of clients, agency, and the self as the representative and provider of services.
 The course will help students understand the complex religious, moral, economic, and political aspects of human services practice when interacting with a variety of people.
 The student will be exposed to a broad range of ideas about the philosophies and practices of the various agencies and will be challenged to identify their own beliefs about the role of helping others in a professional context.